IvanovGleb3357/IvanovGleb3357/README.md

 # 💫 About Me:
-🔭 I’m looking at a new job in Data Analytics / Data Science<br>
+🔭 I’m looking for a new job in Data Analytics / Data Science<br>

 # 💻 Tech Stack: